Toggle: English / Spanish

-- Avoid unclean injections
+- Avoid unclean injections.

-- Treat strep infections promptly to prevent rheumatic fever
+- Treat strep infections promptly to prevent rheumatic fever.

-Prompt treatment of disorders that can cause valve disease reduces your risk of tricuspid regurgitation.
+Prompt treatment of disorders that can cause valve or other heart diseases reduces your risk of tricuspid regurgitation.

 Carabello BA.
 Valvular heart disease.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 75.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 75.

 Otto CM, Bonow RO.
 Valvular heart disease.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, Braunwald E, eds.
+In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-St. Louis, Mo: WB Saunders; 2011:chap 66.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 63.

-- Last Reviewed on 06/04/2012
+- Last reviewed on 2/24/2016

-- David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington, School of Medicine; and Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+- Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.